-The Alliance is underpinned by the Transport Infrastructure Development Scheme (TIDS) that provides targeted investment in local government transport infrastructure each year.
-Note: the majority of TIDS funding is provided to RRTGs as an annual allocation, as determined by the Board, via a 50:50 matched subsidy arrangement between state and local government.
+The Director-General also has the overall accountability for the appropriate use of Transport Infrastructure Development Scheme (TIDS) funding.
+TIDS provides targeted investment in local government roads and transport infrastructure, with the majority of TIDS funding provided as an annual allocation to RRTGs via a 50:50 matched subsidy arrangement between the state and local government.